projectcalico/calico/getting-started/windows-calico/quickstart.md

 - Be able to run a command as Administrator using powershell.
 - Additionally, for EKS:
   - The VPC controllers must be installed to run Windows pods.
-  - The Windows instance role must have permissions to get `namespaces` and get `secrets` in the calico-system namespace (or kube-system namespace if you are using a non operator-managed {{site.prodname}} installation.)
+  - An instance role on the Windows instance must have permissions to get `namespaces` and get `secrets` in the calico-system namespace (or kube-system namespace if you are using a non operator-managed {{site.prodname}} installation.)
-    - Run these commands below to install the permissions needed to install {{site.prodnameWindows}}.
-      Replace `<eks_node_name>` with the Kubernetes node name of the EKS Windows node, for example `ip-192-168-42-34.us-west-2.compute.internal`.
-      > **Note**: If you are using a non operator-managed {{site.prodname}} installation, replace the namespace `calico-system` with `kube-system` in the commands below.
-      {: .alert .alert-info}

-      ```bash
-      kubectl create clusterrole calico-install-ns --verb=get --resource=namespace
-      kubectl create clusterrolebinding calico-install-ns --clusterrole=calico-install-ns --user=system:node:<eks_node_name>
-      kubectl create role calico-install-token --verb=get,list --resource=secrets --namespace calico-system
-      kubectl create rolebinding calico-install-token --role=calico-install-token --user=system:node:<eks_node_name> --namespace calico-system
-      ```
-    - When {{site.prodnameWindows}} installation is complete, delete the temporary resources:
-      ```bash
-      kubectl delete clusterrolebinding calico-install-ns
-      kubectl delete clusterrole calico-install-ns
-      kubectl delete rolebinding calico-install-token --namespace calico-system
-      kubectl delete role calico-install-token --namespace calico-system
-      ```
 - Additionally, for AKS:
     - {{site.prodnameWindows}} can be enabled only on newly created clusters.
     - Kubernetes version 1.20+